Alanna Tomlin, President

 After visiting an animal sanctuary as a teenager, Alanna has carried the dream of starting a sanctuary and education center.
 She has been advocating for animals for over 25 years.
 She fought for the right to have an alternative to animal dissections in her high school and campaigned to improve vegan food options and end live animal labs at her college.
 Her past experience includes working at an animal shelter and veterinary hospital, coordinating events and volunteering for several nonprofit organizations, and serving on the board of directors for the Vegan Awareness Foundation for 10 years.
 Professionally, she has worked within the photography industry for 17 years.

 Liz is the Manager and Co-owner of Richmond Brazilian Jiu-Jitsu and Self-Defense Academy, a successful martial arts business in Richmond, VA.
 She holds a Master of Social Work (MSW) with a specialty in nonprofit management.
 She has been a member of the National Association of Social Workers-Virginia Board and has professional experience working in a nonprofit environment as a social worker, program manager, and fundraising consultant.
 Liz has been vegan for 20 years and has actively advocated for animals during that time.
 She has resided in Richmond, VA for 27 years and is committed to the successful establishment and management of the Porchlight Animal Sanctuary in her community.

-Cara Frye, Treasurer
+Cara Frye, Secretary